 - Brooklyn Bridge Waterfront: Discover the lively neighborhoods of DUMBO and Brooklyn Heights on this 2-hour guided tour.
 You’ll ride over the Brooklyn Bridge and along Brooklyn’s gorgeous waterfront.

-- For biking trails to do on your own, I highly recommend Randalls Island, Starlight Park (Bronx River Greenway), and the West Side Highway.
-Avoid the bridges unless you’re experienced or on a e-bike.
+- For biking trails to do on your own, I highly recommend the Manhattan Bridge, Randalls Island, Starlight Park (Bronx River Greenway), and the West Side Highway.
+Avoid the bridges without an e-bike, unless you have good leg muscles.
 The incline is gnarly.
-And the crowds on the Brooklyn Bridge are dangerous to bike through.
-If you want to bike the BK Bridge, do so in the very early morning or late night.

 2. Hudson Valley Cruise from Manhattan